guhjy/2015ori-1/materials/study_02/overview.md

 Multiple suggestions are a necessity, given travel time has to be taken into account.
 In the case that the suggestions are not physically possible for Jan, he will contact you to try and reschedule.

+# Instructions of Doodle MeetMe page

+Please suggest several dates on this page for the interview.

+First, please mark your time-slot proposals in the calendar and click on "Create meeting request.

+Multiple suggestions are necessary as multiple interviews conducted.
+In the case that none of your suggestions are possible, Jan will contact you to reschedule the interview.

+Then, please indicate your address in the location field and follow the necessary steps to send the request.

 # Interview questions

 - How long do you estimate that it took you to fabricate the data?